 Map courtesy of CIA World Factbook

-The Stellenbosch Arts and Sciences Program is located in a college-town setting at the University of Stellenbosch.
+The Stellenbosch Sustainability and Community Program is located in a college-town setting at the University of Stellenbosch.
 It is southeast of the city of Cape Town.
 The University provides opportunity to study in all academic disciplines.
 CIEE students attending the University are highly encouraged to participate in community engagement and volunteerism throughout the city and to become familiar with the transformation of South Africa through first-hand experience.
 Situated in the Winelands area of South Africa, students enjoy a small city setting with easy access to the larger city of Cape Town only an hour away.
 Giving aback to the communities in which their learning takes place is an important part of the program.

 Students have two housing choices: